 How to navigate & rediscover information

 Obsidian has something called “Bases”.
-These allow you to display your notes in different table or card views.
+These allow you to display your notes in different views, e.g. a table, list or card view.
 Bases allow you to filter and sort these views in any way you like.

 By creating links within notes, creating MOCs that utilize Bases, and just the general text search in Obsidian I’m confident that relevant information in my vault doesn’t get lost, especially since most of my knowledge uses the bottom-up approach described above.